Loading…

 We currently cover 15 airlines with 43 verified configurations and 10,000+ seats.
 Our deepest coverage is Australian carriers (Qantas, Virgin Australia, Jetstar, QantasLink) plus major international airlines including Singapore Airlines, Emirates, and Cathay Pacific.

 Yes.
-Enter your flight number on the homepage and we'll show you the most likely aircraft for that route.
-Since airlines can swap aircraft at short notice, we're transparent about this — showing you the typical equipment rather than pretending it's guaranteed.
+Type your flight number on the homepage and we'll match it to the most likely aircraft.
+Airlines swap planes all the time, so we show you the typical equipment rather than pretending it's guaranteed.

-SeatMap.app is a mobile-first web app — it works great in any browser on any device.
+SeatMap.app is a mobile-first web app that works great in any browser on any device.
 No download needed, no storage used, always up to date.
 Just visit seatmap.app on your phone.

 We track airline refit announcements and update within days of a confirmed cabin change.
 Every seat map shows its verification date and data sources so you know exactly how current it is.